aashishgarg/simple_notifications/README.md

 rails db:migrate
 ```

-Add the following line to the model for which notifications functionality is required.
+Add the following line to the model(after all the associations defined) for which notifications functionality is required.
 Here [Post] is the model which is the base for notification to happen i.e Event is performed on Post.

 ```ruby